Introduction

 To apply for an individual contractor licence you need:

-- one passport-sized photo
+- one recent passport-sized photo

-- certificate of eligibility to obtain insurance (if applicable)
+- certificate of eligibility to obtain insurance (if applicable).

 How to apply